NevermindNilas/TheAnimeScripter/README.md

 - [Massive] Lowered total processing steps from 2 to 1 meaning faster processing and less encoding needed
 - Some minor performance improvements, not very noticeable for high end computers.
 - [Massive] Increased performance by ~25% by piping output directly to FFMPEG.
+- [Massive] Added Anime Segmentation for Auto Rotobrushing.
+Still some work left to do